 115.351 Resident reporting Auditor Overall Determination: Meets Standard Auditor Discussion The RJDC Operations Manual requires that the agency has established procedures allowing for multiple internal ways for residents to report privately to agency officials about: sexual abuse; sexual harassment; retaliation by other residents or staff for reporting sexual abuse or sexual harassment; and staff neglect or other violations of responsibilities that may have contributed to such incidents.
 At RJDC residents are able to report allegations verbally, in writing, and through third parties.
 Residents may report allegations anonymously.
 A resident may complete a counseling request or initiate a grievance; residents have access to writing materials and tools to document any such report.
 Residents repeatedly reported to this auditor that they may ask to speak to the PREA Coordinator or any administrator.
-Additionally, residents have access to the resident phone system where they are able to call into the PREA Hotline by dialing "7" from any resident phone.
+Additionally, residents have access to the resident phone system where they are able to call into the PREA Hotline from any resident phone.
 Posted throughout the facility and near every resident phone are numerous numbers residents may call to report allegations of abuse.
 They may call the child abuse hotline, and City of Richmond Department of Social Service, as well as the local Rape Crisis Center.
 Residents were familiar with the numerous avenues they may use to report abuse and were able to verbalize numerous ways to this auditor.
 The Operations Manual mandates that staff accept reports of sexual abuse and sexual harassment made verbally, in writing, anonymously and from third parties.
 All verbal reports must be documented promptly by staff and immediately reported to the Administrator or Assistant Administrator.
 As mandated reporters, staff are required to report sexual abuse and sexual harassment of residents; staff may privately report directly to any administrator.
 Staff may also make private reports to human resources.
 Residents receive reporting information at intake, this information is also found in the resident handbook.
+Reporting information is clearly posted throughout the facility and adjacent to the telephones to assist residents in making reports using the telephone.
+Interviews with staff and residents support an understanding of the process including the multiple ways residents may report allegations of sexual abuse or sexual harassment as well as ways staff may privately report allegations of abuse.
+In addition to interviews, observations made during the tour confirmed the proper posting of information for residents.

-Reporting information is clearly posted throughout the facility proper posting of information for residents.
-Evidence relied upon to make auditor determination: • RJDC Operations Manual • RJDC PREA Brochure • RJDC Resident PREA Training Outline Observations of posters and flyers made during the on-site portion of the audit RJDC Pre-Audit Questionnaire Auditor Review of forms and reporting documentation Interviews with Residents Interviews with StaffInterview with PREA Coordinator
+- RJDC Operations Manual

+- RJDC PREA Brochure

+- RJDC Resident PREA Training Outline

+- Observations of posters and flyers made during the on-site portion of the audit

+- RJDC Pre-Audit Questionnaire

+- Auditor Review of forms and reporting documentation

+- Interviews with Residents

+- · Interviews with Staff